We are here to ensure that our young readers are prepared, informed and enriched!

 In 2008 as a youth advisor is where she was able to apply her joy of working with people along with applying her administrative duties.
 After working as a youth advisor for a year, she was offered the position of Office Manager for the Older Youth Services Department.

-She has been working for Epworth Children & Family Services for 8 years.
+She has been working for Epworth Children & Family Services for 12 years.
 She has developed everlasting relationships with youth ranging from 11-25!
-Realizing that being a consistent person that these youth sees brings joy to them and definitely to her!
-For this reason this motivates her to continue to do the work she does!
+Realizing that being a consistent person that the youth see, it brings joy to them and definitely to her!
+For this reason, this motivates her to continue to do the work she does!

 Adrianne enjoys traveling, reading, and taking care of her children.